Austin Rivers

-Austin James Rivers (born August 1, 1992) is an American professional basketball player for the Minnesota Timberwolves of the National Basketball Association (NBA).
+Austin James Rivers (born August 1, 1992) is an American former professional basketball player who is currently a sports analyst for ESPN and NBC Sports.
+The son of basketball coach and former player Doc Rivers, he played for 11 seasons in the National Basketball Association (NBA).
+In the 2012 NBA draft, Rivers was selected with the 10th overall pick by the New Orleans Hornets (now Pelicans), playing three seasons there before being traded to the Los Angeles Clippers.
+After three years with the Clippers, he was traded to the Washington Wizards in June 2018.
+In December of the same year, he joined the Houston Rockets.
+He has also played for the New York Knicks, Denver Nuggets, and the Minnesota Timberwolves.

 Rivers led Winter Park High School to back-to-back Florida 6A state championships in 2010 and 2011.
-He also played in the 2011 Nike Hoop Summit for the Team USA, and was a McDonald's All-American.
+He also played in the 2011 Nike Hoop Summit for Team USA, and was a McDonald's All-American.
 He was one of the top rated high school basketball players in the class of 2011, being rated as high as No. 1 by Rivals.com.
-In September 2010, Rivers committed to Duke University.
-He was drafted with the 10th pick in the NBA draft by the New Orleans Hornets (now Pelicans), playing three seasons there before being traded to the Los Angeles Clippers.
-After three years with the Clippers, he was traded to the Wizards in June 2018.
-In December 2018, he joined the Houston Rockets.
+In October 2010, Rivers committed to Duke University.

 On January 16, 2015, Rivers became the first player in NBA history to play for his father, coach Doc Rivers, then-head coach of the Clippers.

 High school career

 In 2010, Rivers led Winter Park High School to the school's first state title in a 76–57 win against Dr. Phillips High School in the 6A state championship.
 Rivers scored 23 points in the game.
-In June 2010, Rivers was a part of the gold medal winning team at the FIBA Americas U18 Championship where he set a Team USA record for an U18 event with 35 points against Canada.
+In June 2010, Rivers was a part of the gold medal-winning team at the FIBA Americas U18 Championship where he set a Team USA record for an U18 event with 35 points against Canada.
 On August 5, 2010, Rivers was named to the fifth annual Boost Mobile Elite 24 game, where he was named co-MVP after he had 25 points, 4 rebounds and 4 assists.

 On September 30, 2010, Rivers committed to Duke University.
 His commitment was widely covered by ESPN and various other sports networks given his status as the Class of 2011's top recruit.
 He officially signed with the program on November 16, 2010.

 On March 5, 2011, Rivers led Winter Park to back to back Florida 6A state championships with a 52–44 victory over Dr. Phillips High School, in which he had 25 points, 11 rebounds and 4 steals.
 Rivers was named the 2011 Naismith Prep Player of the Year on March 10, 2011.
 He was also an All-American and All-State honoree, and played in the 2011 Nike Hoop Summit for Team USA.